JosephineTella/Diabetes-Risk-Prediction/README.md

 <img width="695" height="387" alt="Screenshot 2026-01-14 045659" src="https://github.com/user-attachments/assets/b76dd287-f193-45b8-a812-f193b1e865f4" />

-The SHAP (SHapley Additive exPlanations) feature importance chart for an XGBoost model, showed the top 5 most important features based on their average impact on model predictions.
+The SHAP (SHapley Additive exPlanations) feature importance chart for the XGBoost model, showed the top 5 most important features based on their average impact on model predictions.
 The ranking was consistent between both the feature importance and SHAP charts, but SHAP values reveal that age had a more significant role than simple feature importance suggested.
-The dramatic dominance of HbA1c was more pronounced in this SHAP analysis, emphasizing that blood sugar control was the primary driver of the model's predictions.
+The dominance of HbA1c was more pronounced in this SHAP analysis, emphasizing that blood sugar control was the primary driver of the model's predictions.

 ####      2v.
 SHAP Summary Plot